 As an integrated severe accident computer code development in Korea, CINEMA (Code for INtegrated severe accidEnt Management Analysis) has been developed for a stand-alone severe accident analysis [1].
 The basic goal of this code development is to design a severe accident analysis code package by exploiting the existing domestic DBA (Design Basis Analysis) code system for the severe accident analysis.
 The CINEMA computer code are composed of CSPACE [2], SACAP (Severe Accident Containment Analysis Package) [3], and SIRIUS (SImulation of Radioactive nuclide Interaction Under Severe accident) [4], which are capable of core melt progression with thermal hydraulic analysis of the RCS (Reactor Coolant System), severe accident analysis of the containment, and fission product analysis, respectively.
-The CSPACE is the result of merging the COMPASS (COre Meltdown Progression Accident Simulation Software) [5] and SPACE (Safety and Performance Analysis CodE for nuclear power plants) models [6, 7], which is designed to calculate the severe accident situations of an overall RCS thermalhydraulic response in SPACE modules and a core damage progression in COMPASS modules.
+The CSPACE is the result of merging the COMPASS (COre Meltdown Progression Accident Simulation Software) and SPACE (Safety and Performance Analysis CodE for nuclear power plants) models [5, 6, 7], which is designed to calculate the severe accident situations of an overall RCS thermal-hydraulic response in SPACE modules and a core damage progression in COMPASS modules.

 The i-SMR (innovative Small Modular Reactor) has been developing in Korea.
 The design and safety concepts were explained in reference [8].
-This small reactor was adopted the IVR-ERVC (In-Vessel corium Retention through External Reactor Vessel Cooling) as a severe accident mitigation measure to prevent reactor vessel failure.
-This study is focused on a preliminary analysis on application possibility of CINEMA computer code to IVR-ERVC evaluation for the i-SMR.
-Best estimate calculations from the initiating events of the SBLOCA (Small Break LOCA) of 2-inch equivalent diameter at outside containment has been performed using the CINEMA computer code.
+This small reactor adopted the IVR-ERVC (In-Vessel corium Retention through External Reactor Vessel Cooling) as a severe accident mitigation measure to prevent reactor vessel failure.
+This study is focused on a preliminary analysis on IVR-ERVC for the i-SMR using CINEMA computer code.
+Best estimate calculations from the initiating events of the SBLOCA (Small Break LOCA) of 2-inch equivalent diameter at outside containment in the i-SMR has been performed to evaluate the maintenance possibility of the reactor vessel integrity by ERVC.